sqonk/phext-plotlib/docs/api/BulkPlot.md

 		- value: the numerical position on the respective axis that the line will be rendered.
 		- color: a colour name (e.g. red, blue etc) for the line colour.
 Default is red.
 		- width: the stroke width of the line, default is 1.
 	- labelangle: Angular rotation of the x-axis labels, default is 0.
+As per JPGraph manual, when using the built-in GD fonts only major angles will work (0, 90 etc).
+For other angles you will need to use TTF fonts.
 	- bars: A liniar array of values to represent an auxiliary/background bar chart dataset.
 This will plot on it's own Y axis.
 	- barColor: The colour of the bars dataset, default is 'lightgray'.
 	- barWidth: The width of each bar in the bars dataset, default is 7.